Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

                 $ scp openvpn/{server.crt,chain.crt} admin@your_openvpnserver_ip:/tmp

-        2. Place the certificates on the server’s directory
+        2. Place the certificates on the server's directory

             .. code-block:: bash